robpickerill/luhnr/README.md

 - `generate_with_prefix(length: usize, prefix: &[u8])`
 - `generate(length: usize)`

-The `_str` methods are exponentially slower due to having to additional allocations, and are only provided as convenience:
+The `_str` methods are exponentially slower due to having to perform additional allocations, and are only provided as convenience:

 - `validate_str(number: &str)`
 - `generate_with_prefix_str(length: usize, prefix: &str)`